Countess-of-Chester-Hospital-NHS-FT/Streamlit-Training/README.md

 # Streamlit Training

 ### Status
-This project is for training purposes
+This project is for training purposes.
+It is based heavily on material taught on the [HSMA](https://hsma.co.uk/hsma_content/modules/current_module_details/7_git_and_web_development.html).

 ### About the project
 Contains 3 examples of streamlit web apps, a one page app, a multipage app and a simulation app.